Cowichan Sweater Symbols Explained. The Meaning Behind Each Motif

 Sweaters with Thunderbird motifs often carry personal meaning for both the maker and the wearer.

-If you explore carving collections, such as the Northwest Indigenous carvings section, you will see the salmon theme appear across different art forms.
+If you explore carving collections, such as the Northwest Indigenous carvings section, you will see the Raven theme appear across different art forms.

 Whales

 Orca motifs represent tradition and strong family ties.
-These patterns often sit across the chest and back, creating a sense of movement.
+These patterns often sit across the chest and back, creating a sense of movement sometimes accompanied by wave symbols.
 The shape depends on the maker’s style or family teachings.

 Geometric bands

-Chevron bands, zigzags, wave symbols, and diamonds show flow, continuity, and protection.
+Chevron bands, zigzags, and diamonds show flow, continuity, and protection.
 These shapes frame the larger motifs and stabilize the overall design.

 These bands may have different meanings.
 Makers often adjust them based on personal style or community tradition.